 Recently, Nike launched the ‘consumer direct offense’ strategy which puts a premium on building unbreakable relationships with customers.
 In this case, Nike builds trust by solving problems that athletes don’t even know exists yet.
 This type of grounded problem-solving is digital’s true potential and Nike’s core success.

-Neural networks, machine learning, artificial intelligence and augmented reality are all tools Nike is using to solve real customer problems and to make the human experience better, more intuitive, simpler and more elegant.
+Neural networks, machine learning, artificial intelligence and augmented reality are all tools Nike is using not only to solve real customer problems but to make the human experience better, more intuitive, simpler and more elegant as well.
 Problem-solving is inherent in Nike’s mission and by their definition, if you have a body, you’re an athlete.

-Of late, Nike’s evolution to become a tech company feels like a revolution and if we look at the numbers, they’re killing competition at god speed.
+Nike’s evolution to become a tech company feels like a revolution.
+Looking at the numbers, they’re simply killing competition at godspeed.
 The investment in digital is leapfrogging Nike into an era of untapped opportunities.

 The company’s CEO designate, John Donahoe, is an experienced veteran of the Valley.
 He was the CEO of eBay and is currently at the helm of Service Now, another technology company.
 Hiring a technocrat to lead an apparel brand sounds counter-intuitive but this strategy is aimed at cementing Nike’s position in the market as a ‘technology company’.